 The trick is moderation.
 Eating too strictly as a raw foodist or vegan or even a traditional meat-and-potatoes kind of meal is one sure way to put food on a pedestal.
 Which means we are placing our love of food or health above God

-What I most want to impart on my children is that God has not forbidden us to eat any particular food from His earth.
+What I most want to impart to my children is that God has not forbidden us to eat any particular food from His earth.
 He has, however, given us guidelines for how to live our lives.
 And revolving our day around food whether it is through satisfying cravings or sticking to a strict diet is one way to make it an idol.

 Once I have decided on the types of meals we will be eating for the week (and when), it is time to pick them out from the list of recipes.